jackiehjm/stx-docs/doc/source/operations/dist_cloud_management.rst

 Distributed Cloud Management
 ============================

-This is a stub page for the topic: Distributed Cloud Management.
+This is a stub page for the topic: |prod-dc| Management.
 You can help StarlingX by expanding the content.

 See the story for additional information about what is needed: